ShibamRoy9826/Conversafe/README.md

 npm run dev
 ```

-7. To run the language server
+7. To run the language translation server
 ```bash
 libretranslate --load-only en,es,de,bn,hi
 ```
-This step will require a huge amount of time when run for the first time, as it will download all the translation models for these languages
+This step will require some time when run it for the first time, as it will download all the translation models for these languages

 8. Now you can visit https://127.0.0.1:8000 to view the application :)

+## Todo list
+- [x] -- Integrate Catppuccin color palette --
+- [x] -- Add a multiple languages --
+- [x] -- Add a letter learning features --
+- [x] -- Add a Word helper --
+- [x] -- Add a Vocubarry quiz --
+- [x] -- Rewrite a few things to make the code better --
+- [] Fix websocket problems in hosted version
+- [] Fix CORS header problems in hosted version
+- [] Add a better LLM
+- [] Add more themes
+- [] Create something like posts, to make it somewhat like a social media platform maybe...
+- [] Make a video scrolling section, so people can watch educational shorts
+- [] Make it resposive

 ## FAQ ❔

 ### 1. Why Conversafe?
 There are other language learning apps too!

 Yes, there are indeed many other applications which offer language learning for free, but Conversafe is an open-source alternative to that! and along with that it provides more practical interaction between the users so that they can learn better!

 ### 2. What's the point of using the AI feature?
 I can just have a conversation with ChatGPT or Gemini, they are far more accurate!